Skip to content

 Please note: Eligibility to take part in the integration course does not depend on your place of residence (e.g., postal code or district).
 This means that if you, for example, currently live in a neighbouring federal state, you can also visit the integration course there.
 This, however, does not apply to the so-called state-funded courses (“landesgeförderten Kursen”)– these courses are only funded in certain federal states and must also be attended there.

-Before enrolling, make sure that your integration course is easily accessible and within commutable distance, even if it doesn't necessarily take place in the neighbourhood where you live.
+Before enrolling, it is advisable to check whether your integration course is easily accessible and within commutable distance, even if it doesn't necessarily take place in the neighbourhood where you live.
 Sometimes it may even possible to travel to the course with a "Deutschland Ticket", which can be quite practical.
 Moreover, you may also be reimbursed for some of the travel costs.
-So, if you are entitled to participation in an integration course, you can usually choose at which location you’d prefer to attend and should check whether you can have your travel expenses reimbursed.
-This is to help you find the course that is right for you and make the most of what is on offer.

 Please note: If you successfully complete the integration course within 2 years, you can get half of what you have paid back.
+For participants in a literacy course, this period is 3 years.
 For the reimbursement, fill out the application ("Antrag auf Kostenrückerstattung") in German and send it (together with a copy of your so-called “Integration Course Certificate”) to the Federal Office for Migration and Refugees.
 The staff at your language school can also help you with it.
+Alternatively, you can also submit the application online via the federal portal.

 The integration course usually starts at the A1 level, so you do not need to have any prior German knowledge to participate.
 Before the classes begin, there is a placement test which enables the school to know if someone already knows some German.
 This person may be able to skip one or more courses because of their prior knowledge.